TritonDataCenter/triton/docs/developer-guide/building.md

 agent to be included in the image, and the `buildimage` tool has to download and cache the base images for the component.
 See TOOLS-2063 and TOOLS-2066.

-Also note in the above, that the `$(BRANCH)` used for the build artifacts looks a little unusual due to the fact we checked out a gerrit branch that doesn't follow the same naming format as most git branches.
+Also note in the above, that we checked out the `FETCH_HEAD` to a new local branch.
+If you omit the `-b` flag during checkout, the build tooling will compute an empty value for `$(BRANCH)` and will cause the `bits-upload.sh` script to fail during the `bits-upload` or `bits-upload-latest` Makefile targets.
+See TOOLS-2287.